-Man Hay is an associate in the Firm's Banking group in London.
+Man Hay is an associate in the Firm's Debt Finance group in London.
 Her experience includes advising financial institutions, private equity houses and corporate borrowers in relation to a wide range of banking and finance transactions, including cross-border acquisition finance and general bank lending.

 Man Hay has also spent time on secondment at Goldman Sachs in their leveraged finance team and at CVC Credit Partners.

-Advised the arrangers including Jefferies and Nomura on Leonard Greens' $1.3 billion term loan B acquisition financing for the acquisition of CPA Global.
+Advised the arrangers including Jefferies and Nomura on Leonard Greens' US$1.3 billion term loan B acquisition financing for the acquisition of CPA Global.

 Advised Rhone Capital in relation to the €210 million covenant lite refinancing for Ask Chemicals Group, one of Rhone Capital's portfolio companies.